Kayaking at Lake Cushman Staircase Hiking Olympic National Park 2019 3

 Elwha River

 There are several kayaking routes on the Elwha River, depending on your skill level and desired difficulty.
-For beginner kayakers, the Lower Elwha River is a great option.
+The Lower Elwha River is a great option for seeing eagles and taking breaks on the rocky bars.
 This section of the river has primarily Class I rapids, with a few Class II rapids.
-The scenery is also beautiful, with towering mountains and forests lining the river.
+The Lower Elwha is an incredible example of what happens with a dam removal, as the mouth has been changing continually for years as more sediment flows to the end.

-If you’re looking for a more challenging kayaking experience, the Upper Elwha River is perfect.
+If you’re looking for a more challenging kayaking experience, the Upper Elwha River is perfect and will require some crafty kayak transport.
 This section of the river has mostly Class III+ rapids, which can be difficult for even experienced kayakers.
-The scenery is also stunning, with towering mountains and forests lining the river.

 Where to launch: